-I had a premonition before going to Greece that something bad would happen.
+I had a premonition before going to Greece that something terrible would happen.
 Maybe my worries and fears attracted the trouble.
 Fortunately, I wasn’t hurt.
 The pick-pocket decided my wallet was his, and the perfect person to rob was me.
 The thief stole my iPhone.
 The little creep is lucky my hand lost its grip.
-If he hadn’t squirmed away, my fight or flight reflex would deliver serious street justice, Jackie Chan style.
+If he hadn’t squirmed away, my fight or flight reflex would deliver severe street justice, Jackie Chan style.

 It’s about three o’clock in the afternoon.
 I’m whistling a tune, annoying as it is as I sing to myself.
 I’m walking to the Metro station, having just returned from Delphi, daydreaming.
 I pull out my phone from my backpack and moments later, not thinking, it’s in my front pocket.